-In this podcast, we will discuss the battle many dog trainers, instructors, handlers and owners will encounter at some point: keeping their ego in check when it comes to training and competing with their dog.
-We will discuss how this applies specifically to Scent Work, some of the common pitfalls and how you can set your dog and YOURSELF up to succeed.
+In this podcast, we will discuss the battle many dog trainers, instructors, handlers and owners will encounter at some point: keeping their own ego in check when it comes to training and competing with their dog.
+We'll delve into how this this applies specifically to Scent Work, some of the common pitfalls and how you can set your dog and yourself up to succeed.

 Welcome to the Scent Work University all about Scent Work Podcast.
 We're so delighted that you're here.
 The purpose of this podcast is to discuss what the title says all things Scent Work.
 We're hoping that you'll find this podcast helpful.
 We'll answer some of the questions you may have about the activity of Scent Work.

 In some of our series, we're also going to be giving you a behind-the-curtain look as far as what happens at trials, what your instructor may be going through, as well as some tips that you may have as both a competitor as well as an owner of a dog where you just want to broaden their horizons.
 All right.
 Let's get started.

 I wanted to take a quick second just to introduce myself.
 My name is Dianna Santos.
 I am the Owner and the Lead Instructor for Scent Work University as well as Dog Sport University.
 I've been training dogs professionally since 2011.
 I am certified through the Karen Pryor Academy of dog training.
 I'm also a certified Nose Work instructor through NACSW.